vrushal09/PassNext/PassNext/FIREBASE_AUTH_README.md

 2. If not authenticated, shows login/signup screens
 3. If authenticated, checks for biometric authentication requirement
 4. If biometric auth is enabled but not completed, shows biometric auth screen
-5. Once all authentication is satisfied, shows the home screen
+5. Once all authentication is satisfied, shows the home screen with password manager
-6. Users can sign up, sign in, reset password, enable/disable biometric auth, and logout
+6. Users can sign up, sign in, reset password, enable/disable biometric auth, manage passwords, and logout

 ### Code Examples: